alwin-baby0/com.domain.app.lngtask/README.md

 - Smooth animation and clear focus indication
 - Flexible data input via props

+## Deployed Version

+- The deployed version of this branch can be found here: https://lucent-gnome-aabd72.netlify.app/

 ### Getting started with using

 > Before you follow the steps below, make sure you have the